 Heron Island is great for divers wishing to explore the beautiful coral around the island.
 The Heron Island Resort is on the northern side of the island, with the rest of the island being a National Park.
 Lady Elliott Island is a coral cay, which is perfect for divers and snorkellers of all levels.
 There is plenty of fabulous coral to see, and blowholes and shipwrecks to explore.

 North off of the Whitsunday Coast, is the Cumberland Group of Islands.
 Brampton Island is part of the Cumberland group.
-Probably the most famous of all the Queensland Island are the Whitsundays Coast Islands which include 74 different islands.
+Probably the most famous of all the Queensland Islands are the Whitsundays Coast Islands which include 74 different islands.
 Several of the islands include Daydream Island, Hamilton Island, Hayman Island, Long Island and Whitsunday Island.

 Hayman Island is the northernmost Whitsunday Island and is only 4 square kilometres.
 There are a number of small coves and coral beaches that surround the island, making it a fantastic place for snorkelling and scuba diving.